The Best Things to do in Karaganda, Kazakhstan

 It was also in Karaganda that during Soviet times the cosmonauts were given a celebrity treatment upon return from their missions into space.
 The Gagarin monument in Karaganda stands as a proud memory of this time.

 The small ecological museum is among the top things to do in Karaganda.
 However, don’t expect too much.
-Although it is a great initiative run by an NGO, it is rather small and focuses on school children.
+Although it is a great initiative run by an NGO to raise awareness about the nature in Kazakhstan, it is rather small and focuses on school children.
 Furthermore, most explanations are in Kazakh or Russian.

-The museum covers a range of ecological issues from the space debris around Karaganda to the effects of the nuclear tests around Semipalatinsk and the near extinction of the saiga antelope.
+The museum covers a range of ecological issues from the space debris around Karaganda to the effects of the nuclear tests around Semipalatinsk and the near extinction of the saiga antelope in Kazakhstan’s national parks.

 Karaganda has a small, but lively bazaar.
 Most of the city feels very Russian, but it is at the bazaar you do get a sense that you are truly in central Asia.
 Next to the babushka’s selling fresh vegetables you have men selling heaps of dried fruits from farther south.